SharpRS03/UoM-ERP-BM-10909914/README.md

 dependence network between them using Convergent Cross Mapping (CCM), and tests whether that network carries transferable forecasting information against calibrated null controls.

 This repository is the reproducibility package for that report.
-It contains every notebook, module and reference output needed to regenerate the reported results, and nothing that does not serve that purpose.
+It contains every notebook and module needed to regenerate the reported results, a reference copy of the outputs behind every figure and table the report cites, and nothing that does not serve that purpose.

 ---

 ## Layout

-The repository root is the project directory.
+The repository root *is* the project directory.
 Notebooks read their inputs with paths relative to it — `Grealm Data/…`, `Code Outputs/…`, `Climate Indices/…` — so they run from here, with the imported modules beside them.
 They are deliberately not split into `src/` and `notebooks/`
-subfolders: moving them would change their working directory and break every one of those relative paths.
+subfolders: moving them would change their working directory and break every one of those relative paths, not merely the two module imports.
 The numbering carries the run order.

 ```
 00_collate_victoria_tanganyika.ipynb   …   22_study_area_map.ipynb